dominictarr/hashlru/README.md

 and it's also very easy to verify it's correctness.

 This algorithm does not give you an ordered list of the N most recently used items, but you do not really need that!
-The property of dropping the lest recent items is still preserved.
+The property of dropping the least recent items is still preserved.

 see a [benchmark](https://github.com/dominictarr/bench-lru) of this against the other LRU implementations on npm.